KidPluto/RESTfulCalendar/README.md

     * Creates new meeting
     * Deletes original meeting
 * Sync calendars - tests CalenderSyncJob
-  * Assumption - the input is two calendars, with the same month/year
+  * Assumption - the input is two calendars, who have the same month/year
-  * All meetings from each calendar are copied to the other calendar
+  * All meetings from each calendar are copied to each other

 # Notes